Photo by Tori Vintzel.

 Tabitha Arnold makes labor-intensive art.

-Arnold’s work has been profiled in Jacobin, Hyperallergic, Burnaway, and BOMB, and published on print covers for Dissent Magazine since 2021.
-Her solo exhibitions include Field Projects, the Worker's Art and Heritage Center, ICA Chattanooga, and the List Gallery at Swarthmore College.
-She has completed residencies at Bemis Center, UCross, MacDowell, Stove Works, and Cortex Frontal.
-Her works are held in private and public collections including the Boston Museum of Fine Art and Dom Museum Wien, and have earned numerous awards; most recently the 2025 Southern Prize for Visual Art.
+Arnold’s work has been reviewed by the New York Times, Interview Magazine, Hyperallergic, Jacobin, Burnaway, and BOMB, and she is the resident cover artist for Dissent Magazine.
+Arnold has held solo exhibitions at Field Projects, the Worker's Art and Heritage Center, the List Gallery at Swarthmore College, and ICA Chattanooga.
+Her works are held in international collections, including the Museum of Fine Arts, Boston, and Dom Museum Wien, and she is the recipient of the 2025 Southern Prize for Visual Art.